-During the 3 centuries, from 1335 till 1662, the Franciscans were the sole owners of the Cenacle, the H. Sepulchre and Calvary, the Tomb of the Virgin and the Manger in Bethlehem; all restorations were executed on their initiative.
+During the 3 centuries, from 1335 till 1662, the Franciscans were the sole Owners of the Cenacle, the H. Sepulchre and Calvary, the Tomb of the Virgin and the Manger in Bethlehem, all restorations were executed on their initiative.
 During this period there was an Oriental clergy living in Jerusalem and Bethlehem alongside and in peaceful relations with the Franciscans.
-There were the Greeks, Georgians, Armenians, Maronites, Jacobites, Syrians, Abyssinians, Copts and Nestorians.
-Without making claims, they took part in the religious functions celebrated by the Franciscans and with the latter's permission carried out their own.
-Undoubtedly friction would occasionally arise, but it was easily composed.
-The Georgians, when the Franciscans were imprisoned, occupied half of Calvary for a time; the Greeks occupied part of the Church of the Holy Sepulchre and part of Bethlehem; the Copts erected their altar at the back of the Edicule of the H. Sepulchre.
-In doing so the Orientals wished to have their own place for the free exercise of their devotions, and the Franciscans, for the sake of peace, conceded, content to retain a general supremacy.
+There were the Greeks Georgians, Armenians, Maronites, Jacobites Syrians, Abyssinians, Copts and Nestocians.
+Withoui Sanabraed by the Franciscans and with the latter's permission carried out their own.
+Undoubtedly friction would occasionally arise, but it was easily to the Franciscans were D ft runch of the Holy SePhre and part of conceded, content to retain a genera, Supremacy \